Orthodox Must Reject Unity with the Roman Catholics

 “Come out of her, my people, lest you share in her sins, and lest you receive of her plagues.
 For her sins have reached to heaven, and God has remembered her iniquities” (Revelation 18:4-5).

 The Orthodox, individually, need to reject unity with Rome.
+Orthodox-Catholic unity will not be a good thing.

 The plain truth is that if those in the Orthodox churches will study their Bibles, they will find a lot more doctrines that the Bible and the COGs hold in common than they will in the Bible and the Roman Church.
+On the unification issue, nearly all of the American and South African Orthodox members I have had contact with oppose unity with Rome.
+Yet, much of the Orthodox clergy in other areas seem to support it.

 The fact that the COGs and the Orthodox trace their histories through cities other than Rome is also something that the two groups have in common.

-Furthermore, if they look into their roots, the Orthodox will also find that the majority of professing Christians in Asia Minor (an area where the Orthodox also trace their history) did not even accept the Trinitarian doctrine until the latter half of the fourth century, because they held a Semi-Arian view of the Godhead (the view that the Father and Son are both God, but that the Holy Spirit is not) similar to that held by most COGs.
+Furthermore, if they look into their roots, the Orthodox will also find that the VAST MAJORITY of professing Christians in Asia Minor (an area where the Orthodox also trace their history) did not even accept the Trinitarian doctrine until the latter half of the fourth century, because they held a Semi-Arian view of the Godhead (the view that the Father and Son are both God, but that the Holy Spirit is not) similar to that held by most COGs.

 Why It Matters